 Results and Takeaways

-We are so proud that we can finish phase 1 of this project on time.
-We have received positive
+We are so proud to finish Phase 1 of this project on time.
+Since the launch in January 2020, we have